hacf-fr/renault-api/CONTRIBUTING.rst

 - Nox_
 - nox-poetry_

-**WARNING**: due to an open issue with Poetry, we recommand to use the 1.0.10 version.
+**WARNING**: due to an open issue with Poetry, we recommand that you use the 1.0.10 version.
 You can install it with the commmand:

 .. code:: console